 Meet the naturalists

-- Dan Daly has a background in geology, bird language and wilderness skills.
+- Dan Daly is a Level III tracker with a background in geology, bird language and wilderness skills.
 He is passionate about salmon ecology and enjoys exploring the layers of interconnection between people and nature.
-He is a certified Level III tracker.

 - Alice Froehlich has been leading nature programs in the Pacific Northwest since 2002.
-She especially loves all things plant, fungus, lichen, and bird related.
+She loves most things in nature, but especially all things plant, fungus, lichen, and bird related.

 Class schedule and descriptions

-This first of 13 gatherings brings class members together to meet, have dinner, learn about the coming year and plan carpools.
+The first of 12 gatherings brings class members together to meet, have dinner, learn about the coming year and plan carpool logistics.

 Fundamentals of animal tracking